 We integrate into local health services to support those with health-harming legal issues.

-Pregnancy and the post-partum period represent increased risk of family violence.
-Council-run Maternal and Child Health (MCH) services have been identified as a place where mothers often feel safe disclosing their experience of family violence, making them an important service for early intervention.
-Southside Justice has partnered with the City of Port Phillip to pilot a health justice partnership targeting new mothers experiencing family violence.
+Council-run Maternal and Child Health (MCH) services have been identified as a place where mothers often feel safe disclosing experiences of family violence, making them an important service for early legal intervention.

 Read more about the impact of our health justice partnership with the City of Port Phillip MCH service here.